GramGra07/WHS-FTC-Code_Training_Module/README.md

 # WHS-FTC-GramGra07-Code_Training_Mod <a name="top"><a/>
-### To help incoming freshman and everyone that needs it understand the coding process and language involved in ftc[^ftc] programming
+### To help incoming freshman and everyone that needs it understand the coding process and language involved in ftc programming
 ### If you have questions, email me at graymgray07@gmail.com
 # Table of Contents
 - [Links](#link)